Ryii/Poker-Odds-Calculator/README.md

 ### Evaluation Metrics and Results

-We use Monte Carlo simulation with configurable iterations to evaluate poker hand equity.
+I used Monte Carlo simulation with configurable iterations to evaluate poker hand equity.
 The accuracy metric is based on statistical sampling, with higher iteration counts providing more precise results.

 Performance benchmarks: